Get stories and expert advice on all things related to college and parenting.

 You don't need to spend a lot of money to revitalize mind and body.
 Spending time with those you love boosts your mood.
 Here are nine ideas for the coming winter break.

 Do you resign yourself to gaining a few pounds this time of year?
-You can both avoid falling into a winter slump by taking signing up for a class at the gym.
-When you go with your student, you’ll feel less intimidated — you can stand in the back together and giggle at each other's mistakes.
+You can both avoid falling into a winter slump by taking signing up for a class at the gym or finding a class online over Zoom!
+When you go with your student, you’ll feel less intimidated — you can try the new workouts together and giggle at each other's mistakes.

 You can learn a lot about somebody from the movies they love.
 Spend a Saturday having a marathon of favorites with your returning college student.
 Discuss why you enjoy the films you've chosen.
 Ask questions like, "Which character do you relate to most?"
 Listen carefully to their replies — without having to pry too much, you may glean something about what they’re experiencing at this stage of their lives.